jjessicahorton/jessica-horton-resume/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jjessicahorton)

-To view my resume, click the link titled "Jessica_Horton_Resume.pdf."
-All of the source code for this resume can be found in "Jessica_Horton_Resume.tex," and likewise the original template I modeled my resume off of can be found in "main.tex."
+To view my resume, click the link titled `Jessica_Horton_Resume.pdf`.
+All of the source code for this resume can be found in `Jessica_Horton_Resume.tex`, and likewise the original template I modeled my resume off of can be found in `main.tex`.
 Thanks for taking the time to look at it!

 _(For privacy purposes, my phone number and email have been redacted from the public version of this resume.
 If you would like to contact me, please reach out via [LinkedIn](https://www.linkedin.com/in/jjessicahorton/).)_